NickSov/CARND-Capstone/README.md

 ### Team

 I was an army of one.
-I did not have teams for this project because I had to take care of work related topics and ended up having to do the project after the submission deadline; therefore, I implemented all parts by myself.
+I did not have a team for this project because I had to take care of work related topics and ended up having to do the project after the deadline...which was far too late to find a team; therefore, I implemented all parts by myself.

 **Name**: Nicholas Atanasov, nick.atanasov1@gmail.com